interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 1. Configure and start `moneyd` to connect to an ILP router on the testnet
 2. Send value in XRP to a [payment pointer](https://interledger.org/rfcs/0026-payment-pointers/) on the testnet

 ## Before you begin
 For this tutorial you will need to:

 1. Install `moneyd` and SPSP.
-You can learn how to install `moneyd` and SPSP from the [Getting Started](getting-started.md) tutorial.
+You can learn how to install `moneyd` and SPSP from the [Getting Started](getting-started.html) tutorial.
 2. Install the [moneyd XRP uplink](https://github.com/interledgerjs/moneyd#uplinks) using the command:
 ```shell
 npm install -g moneyd-uplink-xrp
 ```

-NOTE: Even though Interledger supports many different underlying asset types, you do not need to use real cryptocurrency for this tutorial.
+**Note:** Even though Interledger supports many different underlying asset types, you do not need to use real cryptocurrency for this tutorial.
 Since you will be sending value through an ILP router on the testnet, funds will be sourced from the [XRP testnet faucet](https://xrpl.org/xrp-test-net-faucet.html) and will have no real-world value.

 ## Configuring moneyd
 NOTE: Before configuring `moneyd`, make sure to delete the `.moneyd.test.json` config file, located in the home folder